-Due to a number of factors affecting consumers, including a slowdown in global economies, contracting credit markets and reduced consumer spending, the outlook for the gaming, travel and entertainment industries continues to remain highly uncertain.
-This slow down was particularly significant in the fourth quarter of 2008 and has continued throughout the first half of 2010.
+Due to a number of factors affecting the U.S., including a slowdown in global economies, high unemployment and reduced consumer spending, the outlook for Las Vegas continues to remain highly uncertain.
+This slow down began in 2008 and has continued throughout 2009 and into the first nine months of 2010.
 Based on our experience over this past year and current market conditions, we believe that our operations will continue to experience lower than historical room rates, casino volumes and departmental profitability.
-Significant new supply in Las Vegas has and will continue to put additional pressure on occupancy and room rates during 2010.
+Significant new supply in Las Vegas has and will continue to put additional pressure on occupancy and room rates in 2010.